Doist/reactist/README.md

 ```
 It is mandatory to fix all linting errors before you make a pull request.

+Tip: You can run `npm run check -- --fix` to fix most of the errors automatically.

 # Testing

 Tests are executed with jest or by simply running: